Waste reforms briefing

 Positive scheme-wide improvement action

 Local government is committed to continuous improvement and it is welcome that pEPR aims to support improvement.
-The pEPR regulations require local authorities to provide "efficient” and “effective” services, while “efficiency” is defined in regulations it is still unclear how “effectiveness” be defined and measured.
+The pEPR regulations require local authorities to provide 'efficient' and 'effective' services.
+Government has set out a proposed approach to effectiveness in a document sent to individual councils with a letter setting out their first year estimates of EPR payments.
 While definitions can be useful, we are concerned that definitions risk over-simplifying what good looks like for different areas, and over-emphasising what local authorities can do about the drivers which are mostly outside of their control (i.e transient communities such as students, housing-type such as flats above shops, deprivation, rurality etc).

 In our view, a positive scheme-wide approach to supporting improvement should replace the current propositions.
 This means providing a range of offers, including promoting best practice, offering peer-to-peer support, providing standardised models, templates, and guidance, creating space trialling new approaches dealing with common challenges, and taking a scheme-wide assessment of where certain adjustments can make maximum gains.
 It means rewarding success, as well as supporting improvement where there are challenges.